-211. Risk is evaluated against the objective of protecting the health and safety of people and the environment to determine the level of concern and, subsequently, the need for controls to mitigate or reduce risk.
-Risk evaluation may also aid consideration of whether the proposed dealings should be authorised, need further assessment, or require collection of additional information.

-212. Factors used to determine which risks need treatment may include:

-- risk criteria

-- level of risk

-- uncertainty associated with risk characterisation

-- interactions between substantive risks.

-213. Five risk scenarios were postulated whereby the proposed dealings might give rise to harm to people or the environment.
+- 212. Risk is evaluated against the objective of protecting the health and safety of people and the environment to determine the level of concern and, subsequently, the need for controls to mitigate or reduce risk.
+Risk evaluation may also aid consideration of whether the proposed dealings should be authorised, need further assessment, or require collection of additional information. - 213.
+Factors used to determine which risks need treatment may include: - risk criteria - level of risk - uncertainty associated with risk characterisation - interactions between substantive risks. - 214.
+Five risk scenarios were postulated whereby the proposed dealings might give rise to harm to people or the environment.
 The level of risk for each scenario was considered negligible in relation to both the seriousness and likelihood of harm, and by considering both the short and long term.
-The principal reasons for these conclusions are summarised in Table 8.

-214. The Risk Analysis Framework (OGTR, 2013), which guides the risk assessment and risk management process, defines negligible risks as risks of no discernible concern with no present need to invoke actions for mitigation.
+The principal reasons for these conclusions are summarised in Table 8. - 215.
+The Risk Analysis Framework (OGTR, 2013), which guides the risk assessment and risk management process, defines negligible risks as risks of no discernible concern with no present need to invoke actions for mitigation.
 Therefore, no controls are required to treat these negligible risks.
-The

-Regulator considers that the dealings involved in this proposed release do not pose a significant risk to either people or the environment13.
+The Regulator considers that the dealings involved in this proposed release do not pose a significant risk to either people or the environment.

-$^{^{13}}$ As none of the proposed dealings are considered to pose a significant risk to people or the environment, section 52(2)(d)(ii) of the Act mandates a minimum period of 30 days for consultation on the RARMP.
-However, the Regulator has allowed up to eight weeks for the receipt of submissions from prescribed experts, agencies and authorities and the public.